Pyrdacor/Ambermoon/Files/Imploding.md

 11110 | 3 | 6 + next 3 bits (length range is 6 to 13)
 11111 | 3 | next input byte (length range is 1 to 255, 0 is invalid)

-So in the last 2 cases you have to read additional bits from the **bit buffer** to get the real match length.
+So in the second last case you have to read additional bits from the **bit buffer** to get the real match length.
+In the last case you have to read the next input byte.

 The selector is needed in steps 3 and 4.

 #### 3. Read the next literal length